Here's how to snake-proof your coop and use snakes to your benefit.

 Best Practices: Snake Exclusion & Humane Snake Traps

 How can you balance the benefits of any local snakes with the potential threats snakes pose to your chickens?
-The best practice is to make sure your coop excludes snakes.
-You need to find the access points where a snake could come in and block those access points to keep snakes out of your chicken coop and nesting boxes.
+The best practice is to make sure your coop keeps snakes away.
+You need to find the access points where a snake could come in and block those access points to repel snakes out of your chicken coop and nesting boxes.

 Replace any one-inch chicken wire screening with hardware cloth.
 We screen our windows and door with 1/4-inch hardware cloth (a wire, sturdy mesh is much stronger than chicken wire) to keep out raccoons, weasels, and snakes.